centre-for-humanities-computing/text-extrinsic-canon/README.md

 ###

-This repository contains code for embeddings, plots and results for our paper:
+This repository contains code for embeddings, plots and results of our paper:

 "Why Novels (Don't) Break Through: Dynamics of Canonicity in the Danish Modern Breakthrough (1870-1900)" which will be presented at LaTeCH-CLfL at NAACL 2025.